 The dynamics of GNs is difficult to probe observationally due to the relatively small sizes of their central engines, making them unresolvable except for a few nearby cases \citep{EHT2,EHT1,2024A&A...684A.167G}.
 In some rare cases, however, there are recurring or almost periodic mechanisms that help us unravel their nature.
-We refer to those as repeating nuclear transients \citep[RNTs, see][for a review]{2024arXiv241104592S} and GNs exhibiting them have a potential to serve as natural laboratories of accretion and gravitational physics.
-These transient nuclear phenomena occur repeatedly; hence various dynamical models can be verified over longer timescales of weeks to months, up to even years.
+We refer to those as repeating nuclear transients \citep[RNTs; see][for a review]{2024arXiv241104592S} and GNs exhibiting them have a potential to serve as natural laboratories of accretion and gravitational physics.
+These transient nuclear phenomena occur repeatedly; hence, various dynamical models can be verified over longer timescales of weeks to months, up to even years.

-X-ray Quasi-periodic Eruptions (QPEs) are relatively new recurrent nuclear phenomena that form a subclass of RNTs towards the lower periodicity end \citep[for a review, see][]{kara2025}.
+X-ray quasi-periodic eruptions (QPEs) are relatively new, recurrent nuclear phenomena that form a subclass of RNTs towards the lower periodicity end \citep[for a review, see][]{kara2025}.
 They are characterized by fast bursts in the soft X-ray band that repeat roughly every few hours to a few days \citep{2023NatAs...7.1368E}.
-Hence, if they are associated with the orbital period corresponding to the semi-major axis $a$ (2 QPEs per orbital period), they have a potential to probe the inner accretion flow around the SMBH on the length scale of,
+Hence, if they are associated with the orbital period corresponding to the semimajor axis, $a$ (two QPEs per orbital period), they have the potential to probe the inner accretion flow around the SMBH on a length scale of